MahalakshmiPFW/urban-safety-visualizer/README.md

 # Urban Safety Visualizer

-A modern, recruiter-friendly React app for visualizing urban safety and crime risk by location.
+A modern, user-friendly React app for visualizing urban safety and crime risk by location.
 Enter any address to see real-time safety analysis and an interactive map.

 ## Features
 - **Location-based Safety Analysis:** Enter any address and get a risk assessment, crime stats, and safety tips.